+If this equipment is used in a manner not specified by the manufacturer, the protection provided by the equipment may be impaired.
+In particular, excessive moisture may impair operation.
 Spillage of fluid, such as sample solutions, should be avoided.
 If spillage does occur, clean up immediately using absorbant tissue.
 Do not allow spilled fluid to enter the internal mechanism.

-If your PC becomes unresponsive (e.g due to an operating system problem, entering a sleep state condition, or screen saver operation) for a prolonged period, this will interrupt communication between the APT Software and the hardware, and a communications error may be generated.
-To minimize the possibility of this happening it is strongly recommended that any such modes that result in prolonged unresponsiveness be disabled before the APT software is run.
-Please consult your system administrator or contact Thorlabs technical support for more details.

-Chapter 2 Overview

-2.1 Introduction

-The BSC201 single channel APT Stepper Motor Controller is the next generation of enhanced controllers using the familiar APTUser interface.
-Many new fe atures are provided, including a choice between trapezoidal and S-shaped velocity profiles, a higher theoretical microstep resolution (409600 for a 200 full step motor) and speeds more than twice that achieved by its predecessors.

-The apt stepper motor controller is supplied with a full suite of software support tools.
+Chapter 2 Overview 2.1 Introduction The BSC202 and BSC203 2- and 3-channel Stepper Motor Controllers are the next generation of enhanced controllers using the familiar APTUser interface.
+Many new features are provided, including a choice between trapezoidal and S-shaped velocity profiles, a higher theoretical microstep resolution (409600 for a 200 full step motor) and speeds more than twice that achieved by its predecessors.
+They are designed to drive larger framed 2-phase bipolar stepper motors, with and without encoder feedback, and can be used in a wide variety of applications.
+These high power units deliver up to 48V/50W peak (25W average) drive power per channel and are compatible with most stepper driven nano-positioning actuators & stages in the Thorlabs range.
+The unit combines the latest high speed digital signal processors (DSP) with low-noise analog electronics and ActiveX® software technology for effortless high resolution microstepping of up to three axes.
+Additional axes can be driven by connecting one or more benchtop units via a standard USB hub.The apt stepper motor controller is supplied with a full suite of software support tools.
 An intuitive graphical instrument panel allows immediate control and visualization of the operation of the stepper controllers, and any other controllers that are installed in the system.
 See Chapter 5 for a full description of the apt system software.

-Fig. 2.1 APT Single Channel Stepper Motor Controller (BSC201)
+Fig. 2.1 APT Three Channel Stepper Motor Controller (BSC203)